wieluk/psychopy_linux_installer/README.md

 - Fedora 39
 - (CentOS 9)

-Additional distributions may be tested and supported in the future.
+Additional distributions may be working.
+These are the one I tested.
 All tests are conducted on Virtual Machines only.

 **Note:**